andredarcie/awesome-gtfs/README.md

 ## Public Feeds

 * [Transit Land](https://transit.land/) - Transitland brings together many sources of transit data to build a directory of operators and feeds that can be edited by transit enthusiasts and developers.
 * [Transit Feeds](http://transitfeeds.com/) - An extensive archive of public transit data for software developers, transit agencies and more.
-* [Google Public Feeds](https://code.google.com/archive/p/googletransitdatafeed/wikis/PublicFeeds.wiki) - This is a list of transit schedule data published by transit agencies and operators in GTFS format for developers to use.
 * [GTFS Data Exchange](http://www.gtfs-data-exchange.com/agencies#filter_official) - Transit Agencies Providing GTFS Data.

 ## Frameworks and Libraries